 eBillity is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).

-Pursuant to the Privacy Shield, eBillity remains liable for the transfer of personal data to third parties acting as our agents unless we can prove we were not a party to the events giving rise to the damages.
+Pursuant to the EU-US Privacy Shield and the Swiss-US Privacy Shield, eBillity remains liable for the transfer of personal data to third parties acting as our agents unless we can prove we were not a party to the events giving rise to the damages.

 Unfortunately, the transmission of your personal data via the internet is not completely secure and although we do our best to protect your personal data, we cannot guarantee the security of your data transmitted to us over the internet and you acknowledge that any transmission is at your own risk.

 10. How long do we keep your personal data?

 This section explains the length of time that we will retain your personal data.